 Our goal is to help teachers.
 We've been working with Mara Girls Leadership School in Talek since 2017, on their library, conservation club, and related programs.
 In late 2020, while the students were home during COVID we delivered Solar Home Libraries to their families.
 Mara Girls remains an important partner of ours.

 In late 2020, we launched a new program developing Learning Resource Centers for public schools in the area, combining libraries with other supportive resources.
 The first project was at Talek Primary School.

-The more we do here, the more we see the connected nature of every initiative and realize that our approach must be holistic.
-We believe in resources like high-quality libraries and media centers, and we see grassroots community centers as transformational spaces for community development and empowerment.
-Imagine a place where everything comes together: meetings, job skills, conservation education, maker workshops, learning resources, tree planting, recycling, IT...
+The more we do, the more we see the interconnected nature of everything and realize that our approach must be holistic.
+We believe in resources like high-quality libraries and media centers, and we see grassroots community centers as transformational spaces for locally led development and empowerment.
+Imagine a space where everything comes together: meetings, skills training, conservation, workshops, tree planting, recycling, wifi...
 Places like this are so rare.

 Renovating the Mara Discovery & Community Empowerment Centre